cryfs/cryfs/README.md

 GUI
 ===
-Theres some GUI applications with CryFS support.
+There are some GUI applications with CryFS support.
 You usually have to install the GUI **and** also CryFS itself for it to work.
 - [SiriKali](https://mhogomchungu.github.io/sirikali/)
 - [Plasma Vault](https://www.kde.org/announcements/plasma-5.11.0.php) in KDE Plasma >= 5.11